 This means your site is offline for a shorter amount of time and you have only one zip file.
 Go to your hosting control panel and look for their file manager icon.

 If you use your hosting file manager, practice using that interface to select your server folder and creating a zip file.
 Download the zip file locally and then expand it locally to to see what files are inside that zip file.
 This option also let's you expand the same zip file for restoration to a staging site.

 Backing up the Joomla files with FTP is no different than backing up a static HTML website.
 Download all the files and folders that exist in the main Joomla directory.
-The downloaded locaiton is a folder on your local computer.
+The downloaded location is a folder on your local computer.
 Be sure that the file and directory structure remains the same as it is in the live site.
 When you restore the files, you will use the FTP utility to upload the files to a new server.

-As soon as you've downloaded your files via zip or FTP, change your site to be online.
+As soon as you've downloaded your files, via zip or FTP, change your site to be online.

-Most administrators of a Joomla website have access to their MySQL data using the GUI interface called PhpMyAdmin, see How can I backup my database or table? for more information.
+Most administrators of a Joomla website have access to their MySQL data using the GUI interface called phpMyAdmin, see How can I backup my database or table? for more information.